MSc Clinical Biochemistry: Career, Skills, Scope, Options, Outlook

 • Quality control specialist: These professionals work in clinical laboratories or other settings to ensure the quality and accuracy of biochemical assays and testing.

-• Toxicologist: These professionals study the effects of toxic substances on living organisms and the environment, and may work in a variety of settings, including government agencies, universities, or private companies.
+• Toxicologists: These professionals study the effects of toxic substances on living organisms and the environment and may work in various settings, including government agencies, universities, or private companies.

-• Molecular geneticist: These professionals study the structure and function of genes at the molecular level and may work in research or diagnostic laboratories.
+• Molecular geneticists: These professionals study the structure and function of genes at the molecular level and may work in research or diagnostic laboratories.

-• Biomedical engineer: These professionals use principles of engineering and biology to develop medical devices, diagnostic tools, and other technologies to improve healthcare.
+• Biomedical engineers: These professionals use engineering and biology principles to develop medical devices, diagnostic tools, and other technologies to improve healthcare.

 • Hospital administrator: These professionals manage the operations of a hospital or healthcare facility, including financial, human resources, and quality management.